StarkJohan/Balboa-GS-WiFi/README.md

 | PIN 7         | Button: Pump / Jets     |
 | PIN 8         | Button: Down / Cool     |

+### Button data
+The four buttons of the Z suffix displays are indicated by a short high pulse on the respective pins as noted in the table.

 ### Display data
 The display signal is made up of a clock and a data line.
-The complete set is made up of three 7 bit chunks and one 3 bit suffix.<br />
+The complete data set is made up of three 7 bit chunks and one 3 bit chunk.<br />
-The first chunk is mostly unused except for the fith bit that indicates "heater on".<br />
+The first chunk is mostly unused except for the fifth bit that indicates if the heater is active.<br />
 The second and third chunk represents the two digits of the seven segment display.

-For example if the display shows **36** as in the oscilloscope image below, the second and third chunks are coded in BCD to 7 segment LCD.
+The second and third chunks are coded in BCD to represent a 7 segment LCD layout.
 The first bit is always 0. <br /><br />
+If the display shows **36**:
 3 = (0)1111001 = 0x79  (Chunk 2) <br />
 6 = (0)1011111 = 0x5F  (Chunk 3) <br />
+36 is also the temperature set on the example oscilloscope image below.

 | Chunk 1 - bit 0-6 | Chunk 2 - bit 7-13 | Chunk 3 - bit 14-20 | Chunk 4 - bit 21-23   |